GPurgatorio/Master-Computer-Science-ICT/README.md

 [RAID](https://en.wikipedia.org/wiki/RAID#Standard_levels) stands for Redundant Array of Independent Disks.
 The RAID is done by the disk controller or the OS.
 The more common RAID configurations are:

-- RAID-0: striping, two drivers aggregated that works as a single one.
+- RAID-0: striping, two drivers aggregated that works as a single one (no fault tolerance)
-- RAID-1: mirroring,write on both the drives one is the copy of the other.
+- RAID-1: mirroring, write on both the drives one is the copy of the other.
 - RAID-5: block-level striping with distributed parity.
 It's xor based: the first bit goes in the first disk, the second bit in the second one and their xor in the third.
 If one disk crashes I can recompute it ( for each two bits of info I need one extra bit, so one third more disk storage).
 - RAID-6: block-level striping with double distributed parity.
 Similar to RAID1 but with more disks.